 A clear map of your customers’ journeys allows you to identify and track key touchpoints, such as trial signups or predicted outcomes.

-It’s a vital component of managing the customer experience, and Gartner outlines it as a key factor for customer success.
+It’s a vital component of customer experience management, and Gartner outlines it as a key factor for customer success.
 Of marketers polled, 47% said journey maps positively impact the success of their CXM efforts.

 Key benefits of customer journey mapping: